cansavvy/DataTrail_ReOrg/docs/no_toc/01_forming_questions_03_how_to_learn.md

 #### Asking For Help

 Data science is best done as a part of a community!
 Asking each other questions and brainstorming with others is ideally how data science projects are completed.
+In fact, this is how most companies work.
+You are part of a **team** of data scientists working and learning together.

 Working together and asking questions: